-- ✓ Socially Speaking Intervention

-- Circle of Friends intervention

-- Use of Talkabout resources

-- Bereavement counselling

-- ✓ Wellbeing coaching

-- ✓ Staggered timetable / personalised timetable

-- ✓ TIS trained school staff support for children needing emotional support (including individual TIS sessions)

-- Access to specialised support for individual pupils through CAMHS.

-- ✓ Staff training in supporting children with mental health needs and with attachment difficulties using the Trauma in Schools approach.
+- Circle of Friends intervention - ✓ Personalised 5 point scale - ✓ Bereavement counselling - ✓ Individual timetable - TIS trained school staff support for children needing emotional support. - Comprehensive screening using Motional or Boxall. - √ 1:1 sessions with TIS practitioner - Access to specialised support for individual pupils through CAMHS. - ✓ Staff training in supporting children with mental health needs and with attachment difficulties using the Trauma in Schools approach. - Use of choice and motivation - ✓ Provision of time out / quiet areas for some pupils - Down-regulatory provision for breaktimes / playtimes